Pagure/pagure/doc/overview.rst

 without a clear/safe way of filtering for unsafe script or hacks is a security hole.
-For this reason we also strongly encourage anyone wanting to deploy their own instance of pagure with the doc server, to run this application on a completely different domain name (not just a sub-domain) in order to reduce the cross-site forgery risks.
+For this reason we also strongly encourage anyone wanting to deploy their own instance of Pagure with the doc server, to run this application on a completely different domain name (not just a sub-domain) in order to reduce the cross-site forgery risks.